cockroachdb/docs/cockroachcloud/free-faqs.md

 ### Is encryption-at-rest enabled on {{ site.data.products.serverless }}?

 Yes.
-All data on CockroachCloud is encrypted-at-rest using the tools provided by the cloud provider that your cluster is running in.
+All data on {{ site.data.products.db }} is encrypted-at-rest using the tools provided by the cloud provider that your cluster is running in.

 - Data stored in clusters running in GCP are encrypted-at-rest using [persistent disk encryption](https://cloud.google.com/compute/docs/disks#pd_encryption).
 - Data stored in clusters running in AWS are encrypted-at-rest using [EBS encryption-at-rest](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html).